 There’s nothing like a warming, hearty stew or a sauce that coats everything perfectly.
 Test out your slurry-making skills with these recipes!

-Use cornstarch slurry in our Easy Teriyaki Sauce that can be paired with any Asian cuisine dish like our Teriyaki Glazed Salmon.
+Use a slurry in our Easy Teriyaki Sauce that can be paired with any Asian cuisine dish like our Teriyaki Glazed Salmon.
 Or, thicken up our Instant Pot Beef Stew to your exact specifications.

 Try our Instant Pot Chicken and Vegetable Soup to make as thick or thin as you’d like!
 You can’t go wrong with this Best Beef Stir-Fry recipe whose sauce evenly coats all of the vegetables and beef.
-Lastly, if you’re craving Olive Garden but want a night in, make this Olive Garden Chicken Gnocchi Soup with our cornstarch slurry.
+Lastly, if you’re craving Olive Garden but want a night in, make this Olive Garden Chicken Gnocchi Soup with our slurry.

 Tap stars to rate!